Plumsail/workflow-actions-pack-docs/source/actions/Administration.rst

     *  -  WebSharedNav
        -  Use the top link bar from the parent site.
 Default value is No.
        -  No
+    *  -  AdminLogin
+       -  E-mail of the SharePoint administrator (for Office 365 only).
+       -  admin@contoso.com
+    *  -  AdminPassword
+       -  Password of the SharePoint administrator (for Office 365 only).
+       -  admin’sP@ssw0rd$
+    *  -  SiteUrl
+       -  URL of the current SharePoint site.
+This property defines context of the workflow action.
+All actions performed by workflow action will be executed on specified SharePoint site.
+If this property is blank it will use current SharePoint site by default.
+       -  empty
+    *  -  ThrowError
+       -  Detects whether workflow should be interrupted in case of error or not.
+       -  Yes
+    *  -  RunAsPublisher
+       -  Detects whether the workflow action has to be runned under the user account who published the workflow (for SharePoint 2013 on-premise only).
+       -  Yes

 Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~